J0sueTM/sfml-animation/README.md

 # sfml-animation

-sfml-animation is a simple C++ header for SFML sprite animation
+sfml-animation is a simple C++ header/class for SFML sprite animation

 A sf::Clock counter object must be initialized before using deltaTime